As you age your sex life may wane, or not, but one thing’s for sure, being older doesn’t necessarily mean your sex life has to go stale.

 All you need is the desire, and the rest can be managed.

 And yes, sex at the age of 70 or 80 may not be the same as it was when you were 20.
 However, in some ways it can be even better.
 With ageing comes confidence.
-By now you know what you want, what works for you sexually and a certain self-awareness that can lead to very satisfying and stimulating sex.
+By now you know what you want, what works for you sexually and you have a certain self-awareness that can lead to satisfying and stimulating sex.

 You just have to be realistic.

 The Irish Longitudinal Study on Ageing (TILDA) revealed that sex gets better with age.
 Many say that it benefits from more self-confidence, less distraction, more experience and sexual confidence that matures into a higher level of love and intimacy.

 These same surveys show that many seniors stay sexually active well into their later years.